Gizmo44z/CyLR/README.md

 * '-of' — Defines the name of the zip archive will be created.
 Defaults to host machine's name + date\time run.
 * '-zp' — If specified, the resulting zip file will be password protected with this password.
 * '-dl' -- Will specify which drive letter collection should be collected from (requires ":" to be used i.e. "D:").
-* '-mount' -- Will prevent MFT collection of all NTFS fixed drives and only collect the "-dl" variable.
 * SFTP Options
     * '-u' — SFTP username
     * '-p' — SFTP password